-The annual deadline for submitting your online Self Assessment and paying any tax owed is midnight on 31st January.
-While most self-employed people these days choose to file their Self Assessments online, it’s still possible to do so the old way – via paper forms.
-Be warned though, HMRC must receive this by 31st October.
+The annual deadline for submitting your online Self Assessment and paying any tax owed is midnight on 31st January each year.
+While most self-employed people these days choose to file their Self Assessments online, it’s still possible to do so the old way - via paper forms.
+Be warned though, if you submit a paper tax return the deadline is earlier, and HMRC must receive this by 31st October each year.

 If you don’t file your return and pay any tax due on time, you’ll face fines – and there are potential extra penalties.

-So don’t delay submit before the deadline and pay any tax you owe with whatever information you have available – even if you need to subsequently amend your tax return.
+So don't delay, make sure you submit your return before the deadline and pay any tax you owe with whatever information you have available - even if you need to subsequently amend your tax return.

 If you'd rather download a guide on Self Assessment to read later, check out the jargon-free PDF Self Assessment guide below.